Table of Contents

 The Las Vegas Strip, Nevada, USA

 The Las Vegas Strip is a world-famous stretch of road is home to some of the most iconic casinos and hotels in the world, including the Bellagio, Caesar’s Palace, and the Venetian.
 The Strip is also home to a variety of restaurants, bars, and shops.
 Whether you’re looking for an upscale dining experience or just want to grab a quick bite, you’ll find plenty of options on the Strip.
 If you want to take in some of the area’s natural beauty, you can hop on a bus to the nearby Red Rock Canyon National Conservation Area.

 The Statue of Liberty, New York, USA

 There are few places in the world as iconic as the Statue of Liberty.
 Located in New York City, this colossal statue is a must-see for any visitor to the city.
 Standing tall on Liberty Island, the statue has come to symbolize freedom and democracy, making it a powerful sight.
 Although it is possible to see the statue from the mainland, the best way to experience its grandeur is to take a ferry out to Liberty Island.
-Once there, you can explore the museum or simply enjoy the views of NYC from one of its most famous landmarks.
+Once there, you can explore the museum or simply enjoy the views of NYC from one of its most famous monuments.

 The White House, Washington D.C., USA